shz/node-mailgun/readme.md

 `getRoutes(callback(err, routes))`

  * `callback` - Callback to be fired when the request has finished.
-This should take two parameters: `err`, which will hold either an HTTP error code, or an error string on failure; and `routes`, which will be a list of routes on success.
-Routes returned through this callback will be objects with three fields: `pattern`, `destination`, and `id`.
+This should take two parameters: `err`, which will be set to an Error object if something went wrong while fetching the routes; and `routes`, which will be a list of routes on success.
+Routes returned through this callback will be plain old objects with three fields: `pattern`, `destination`, and `id`.

-#### Example
+### Example

+Here's an example demonstrating all of the routing functionality.

+    // Create the route
+    var newRoute;
+    createRoute('foo@bar.com', 'http://example.com/example', function(err, id) {
+      if (err) return console.log('Error creating route:', err.message);

+      console.log('Route created:', id);
+      newRoute = id;
+    });

+    // Examine all routes
     getRoutes(function(err, routes) {

-      if (err) console.log('Error:', err);
+      if (err) return console.log('Error getting routes:', err.message);

       for (var i=0; i<routes.length; i++) {
         console.log('Route');